Current Weather

 Weather Briefing

-VFRCampbell River Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 26,000 feet and 30 SM visibility.
+VFRCampbell River Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 5,000 feet and 15 SM visibility.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis